Scary Barbie: An Extremely Energetic, Long-Duration Tidal Disruption Event Candidate Without a Detected Host Galaxy at z = 0.995: Comparison with other transients

 AT 2021lwx is significantly more luminous than all other transients in our sample.
-With an absolute magnitude of M$_{r} = -25.7$ mag, the next most luminous are AT 2020cmc \citep{Andreoni2022AT2020cmc} and ASASSN-15lh \citep{Margutti2017ASASSN15lh} with the former peaking at M$_{i} = -25$ mag and the latter at M$_{u} = -23.5$ mag as reported in \citet{Dong2016ASASSN15lh}.
-AT 2021lwx exhibits a slow rise of approximately 120 rest frame days strikingly different to AT 2020cmc that exhibits rapid rise and fall time-scales.
-AT 2019brs is comparable, but 15 times dimmer.
+With an absolute magnitude of M$_{r} = -25.7$ mag, the next most luminous are AT 2022cmc \citep{Andreoni2022AT2022cmc} and ASASSN-15lh \citep{Margutti2017ASASSN15lh} with the former peaking at M$_{i} = -25$ mag and the latter at M$_{u} = -23.5$ mag as reported in \citet{Dong2016ASASSN15lh}.
+The filters for ASASSN-15lh and AT 2022cmc are chosen to roughly correspond to the same rest-frame wavelength for comparison.
+AT 2021lwx exhibits a slow rise of approximately 120 rest frame days strikingly different to AT 2022cmc that exhibits rapid rise and fall time-scales.
+The rise and fall timescales of AT 2019brs are comparable to AT 2021lwx, but 15 times dimmer.
 ASASSN-15lh and ASASSAN-18jd, along with AT 2019brs, exhibit a decline rate similar to AT 2021lwx, but all are again orders of magnitude dimmer.
 We also compare AT 2021lwx with a normal AGN light curve of ZTF19aasejqv \citep{Hodgkin2019} that shows random fluctuations over its evolution, highlighting how AT 2021lwx's smooth photometric evolution is qualitatively different from typical AGN activity.

 In Figure \ref{fig:AT2021lwx_optical_spectra}, we compare our spectra of AT\,2021lwx to various transients: a composite quasar \citep[QSO,][]{Vanden2001}, the TDE \citep[AT 2019qiz,][]{Hung2021}, the Type IIn \citep[SN 2010jl,][]{SN2010jl2014}, and the ANT \citep[ASSASN-17jz,][]{Holoien2022asassn-17jz}.
 The Balmer emission line profiles seen in SN 2010jl are evidently broader than the narrow line cores seen in AT 2021lwx.
 In addition, SN 2010jl exhibits strong emission from the \ion{N}{3}] multiplet between 1747--1750~\AA.
 The strength of these \ion{N}{3}] lines relative to \ion{C}{3}] in SN 2010jl and other interacting supernovae is due to the enhanced N abundances that are a result of the CNO process in the progenitor star \citep{SN2010jl2014}.
 Anomalously strong N lines were also seen in the UV spectra of the TDE ASASSN-14li \citep{cenko16}, which has also been argued to be a result of CNO processing in the interior of a massive star \citep{kochanek16}.
 AT~2021lwx, by contrast, lacks strong emission from these \ion{N}{3}] lines.
+The lack of N emission could be attributed to the young age of the disrupted star and that CNO processing has not been substantial.
+Alternatively, it could be because the outer N-enriched layer was lost prior to the disruption by the SMBH.